ahigerd/galosh/doc/profiles-triggers.md

 The pattern of a trigger is text that, when received, will activate the associated command.

-Patterns are defined using [Perl-compatible regular expressions](https://www.regular-expressions.info/).
-This means you can usually just type in the exact text you wish to match, but certain characters will have special meanings.
+Patterns are defined using [Perl-compatible regular expressions](https://www.regular-expressions.info/), often called "regexps" or "regexes" for short.
+For most cases, you can usually just type in the exact text you wish to match.
+However, certain characters have special meanings that can be used to match varying input text.
 Full documentation of all features supported by PCRE is beyond the scope of this document, but common special characters include:

 * `.`: Matches any character.
     * _For example, `a.c` will match `abc`, `adc`, and `a c`._